 A slow-growing nature makes trimming infrequent and means that this plant is ideal for topiaries and container garden specimens.

-The Dwarf Alberta Spruce Tree functions quite well as a screen.
+Use it as a screen.
 Once it reaches an appropriate height, its foliage proves largely impenetrable to the eye.
 Likewise, the wind will find it difficult to make it through a mature specimen.

 Expect birds to find shelter and places to raise their young in these beauties.

 Fans of the holidays will be thrilled to have a Dwarf Alberta when the Christmas season rolls around.
 It’s an absolute natural for decorating as an outdoor Christmas tree.
 Specifically, try planting a small cluster of them and wrapping them with strands of lights every year.
 Throw a few wrapped-present decorations underneath and you’ve got a phenomenal display ready to go.

 While your Spruce is still young, you may try planting it in a container.
 The added lift will give it more of a presence, and it can serve as a small Christmas tree next to a walkway or patio.